That 'good eye contact' thing

-The electrical goods salesman was trying so hard.
-He’d come through the one-size-fits-all school of communication skills in which he’d learned a few rules for how to create rapport with people.
+He was trying really hard - the electrical goods salesman.
+He'd come through the one-size-fits-all school of communication skills in which he'd learned a few rules for how to create rapport with people.

-And he was resolutely sticking to those rules.
+And he was sticking to those rules.
+Resolutely and determinedly.

 He'd obviously learned that 'good eye contact is important' so he was using every trick in the book to get the customer to look him in the eye... asking her direct questions, pausing after she answered, mentioning her name and then pausing, and so on.